zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Venus says, “I’m not one of those people who go to nude beaches and run around in their birthday suit completely uninhibite d.
 This is shameful!”
 Let’s start with the term “nude beaches.”
 A “beach” (beach) is an area next to an ocean or possibly a lake that people go and sit on in order to get a suntan.
 A “nude beach” is a beach where you can sit without wearing any cl othing.
 This is not very common in the U.S. There are, I guess, places like this.
 I myself have never been to one, but a nude beach would be a beach where it isn’t illegal to be naked.

 Normally, if you walk around a town or a city witho ut any clothes on, you might get arrested for not having any clothes on, but on a “nude beach” usually you are safe to do that.
-In other words, it’s not against t he law to be nude in public as it is in most places in the U.S. Venus says she’s “not on e of those people,” meaning she’s not the kind of person who goes to nude beach es and runs around in her birthday suit.
+In other words, it’s not against the law to be nude in public as it is in most places in the U.S. Venus says she’s “not on e of those people,” meaning she’s not the kind of person who goes to nude beach es and runs around in her birthday suit.
 “To run around” means simply to walk  around, I think, in this case, or to move around.

 Your “birthday suit” refers to you not wearing any clothing.
 When we say someone has their “birthday suit” (suit) on, we mea n the person doesn’t have any clothing on, just as the day that you were born was , when you came out of your mother’s body without any clothing on.
 You didn’t h ave any clothing on when you were born, and so we call that condition of not hav ing any clothes on your “birthday suit.”
 A “suit” normally is, of course, a  set of clothing that you have on – pants and a shirt, for example, perhaps even a tie if you’re a man.